JoonatanParssinen/3-Day/README.md

     then when the user clicks outside the modal it closes it.

 	The program retrieves the user-selected day from the datePicker element.
     After that, the program reads from the browser's localStorage if there are already reservations, if nothing is found in localStorage, an empty array is used.

-    The program retrieves the user-selected day from the datePicker element.
-    After that, the program reads from the browser's localStorage if there are already reservations, if nothing is found in localStorage, an empty array is used.